-Additionally, the Organization maintains its cash balances in various banks in the United States.
-The Federal Deposit Insurance Corporation (FDIC) insures balances at each bank up to certain amounts.
+Additionally, the Organization maintains cash balances in a United States bank.
+The Federal Deposit Insurance Corporation (FDIC) insures balances at the bank up to certain amounts.
 At certain times during the year, cash balances exceeded the insured amounts.
 The Organization has not experienced any losses in such accounts.
-The Organization believes it is not exposed to any significant credit risk on cash and cash equivalents.
+The Organization believes it is not exposed to any significant credit risk on cash.